The problem with problem solving

 Future making ‘creates the space’ for people to come together in concert and bring something they care deeply about into existence.

-Future making promotes meaningful shifts in awareness, unifying the change that wants to happen ‘out there’ in the world and the change that wants to happen within us — in our underlying beliefs, values and worldviews — and between us.
+Future making promotes meaningful shifts in awareness, unifying the change that wants to happen ‘out there’ in the world and the change that wants to happen within us — in our underlying beliefs, values and worldviews.

 Future making in action